Commercial Property Insurance

 How does commercial property insurance work?

-Commercial property insurance covers property damage caused by named perils.
+Commercial property insurance usually covers damage caused by named perils.
 That includes burglaries, vandalism, fires, and windstorms.
-But it doesn't cover normal wear and tear, natural disasters, and many other types of risks.
+But it doesn't cover normal wear and tear, natural disasters (such as a hurricane), and many other types of risks.

 Typically, this policy covers your building and business personal property kept at that location.
 If you don’t own or rent a building or other commercial space, the policy can cover assets stored at a designated location.
 These are usually places like your home or a storage unit.

 Commercial property insurance coverage offers policyholders a choice of receiving cash value or replacement value for stolen or destroyed items.
 An actual cash value policy costs less, but pays out only what the item is currently worth.
-Due to depreciation, you might have to pay money out of pocket to replace it.
+Due to depreciation, you might have to pay money out of pocket toward the replacement cost.

 Opting for replacement value means that the carrier will reimburse the lost equipment with a brand-new equivalent.
-While replacement value policies usually have a higher premium, the extra cost may be beneficial for businesses that depend on state-of-the-art equipment, such as many IT companies.
+While replacement value policies have a higher insurance rate, the extra cost may be beneficial for businesses that depend on state-of-the-art equipment, such as many IT companies.

 What are the exclusions on commercial property insurance?